Betty Zane

 Part 3 of the Ohio River Trilogy series

-After the American Revolution, Jonathan Zane becomes a celebrated scout on the frontier.
-His adventurous spirit and love of the wild lead him to Fort Henry, scene of countless Indian attacks.
-Farmers have been murdered, women abducted, cabins burned.
-Zane teams up with a legendary scout to mete out justice to Indians and inciting outlaws, and settlers begin to enjoy the lush Ohio Valley in peace.
-One pioneer hopes to end Zane's career as a tireless protector.
-Spirited and beguiling Betty Sheppard begs him to give up his lonely borderman existence.
-Duty commands, however, that he resist all charms except those of the forest trails.
+After the American Revolution, Jonathan Zane became a celebrated scout on the frontier.
+His adventurous spirit and love of the wild led him to Fort Henry, scene of countless Indian attacks.
+Farmers had been murdered, women abducted, cabins burned.
+Zane teamed with legendary scout Lewis Wetzel to mete out justice to Indians and outlaws, and settlers began to enjoy the lush Ohio Valley in peace.